osho81/drums/README.md

 Published at https://osho81.github.io/drums/

-Practise, JS
-This is an assignment in "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com)
+This is from a JavaScript assignment in "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com)